Apple introduces Spatial Reframing to iOS 27 Photos

 Scoring Rationale

-Apple's Spatial Reframing is a notable product-level advance in on-device generative imaging that matters to ML engineers working on mobile inference and image synthesis.
-The feature is not a fundamental research breakthrough, but it demonstrates production-grade constraints and trade-offs that practitioners will encounter when moving generative models to consumer devices.
+Apple's Spatial Reframing is a notable product-level advance in on-device generative imaging that matters to ML engineers working on mobile inference and image synthesis, corroborated by Apple's own announcement and multiple independent hands-on beta reviews with consistent findings (convincing on simple scenes, artifact-prone on faces and complex backgrounds).
+It is not a fundamental research breakthrough, but it is a concrete case study in the production constraints of deploying generative models on consumer hardware at scale.

 Practice interview problems based on real data